 Coach Rd, Coalbrookdale, Telford TF8 7DQ

-8. Peak District
+13. Peak District

 The town of Bakewell is a brilliant place to start exploring the Peaks.
 It is the home of the Bakewell tart!
 If you’ve never eaten a proper Bakewell tart before then prepare yourself for something entirely different to the shop-bought variety.
-There are loads of little tea rooms to sit in and there are shops selling the kinds of things you’d expect to find in the countryside – artisan jams and lovely old books.
+There are loads of little tea rooms to sit in and shops are selling the kinds of things you’d expect to find in the countryside – artisan jams and lovely old books.

 Walking to the top of Mam Tor won’t take you long and the view from up there is astonishingly beautiful.
 Or you could take a stroll along Stanage Edge and gaze out toward the stunning Derbyshire countryside.
-Alternatively, venture underneath Peveril Castle into Peak Cavern, more commonly known at The Devil’s Arse.
+Alternatively, venture underneath Peveril Castle into Peak Cavern, more commonly known as The Devil’s Arse.

 Peak District is an hour and a half to drive to the Peak District from central Birmingham.

-9. The Cotswolds
+14. The Cotswolds

 To see the characteristic, Cotswolds stone cottages, visit Chipping Campden, from which you can walk to the stunning Broadway Tower.
 Broadway Tower is striking, standing tall atop the site of an ancient beacon.
 The view from the top of the tower is outstanding and there is also a little café onsite.